Series: Glaube und Gesellschaft (G&G)

 The volume includes twelve articles written by our 2016 conference speakers, based on their addresses during the conference.
 Their ecclesial backgrounds range from Reformed to Anglican to Catholic.
 The volume prides itself on its international contributors, such as the Rt.
 Revd.
 Dr.Graham Tomlin, Dr. Jane Williams and Professor Michael Herbst.
 Swiss universities are also well represented by contributions from the Universities of Fribourg (Professor Dr. Joachim Negel, Professor Dr. Xavier Amherdt, Dr. Gregor Emmenegger), Bern and Zurich.

-Volume II: Walking Between the Worlds by Stefan Wenger [DE]
+Volume II: Walking Between the Worlds by Stefan Wenger [German]

 Walking Between the Worlds is a novel written by Dr. Stefan Wenger.
 This volume has recently seen its third edition and is a novel summarizing the main ideas of the author’s doctoral thesis.
 Wenger addresses the question of how God, whose very essence is goodness, can allow suffering in this world.
 The novel makes for an excellent gift.

-Volume I: Theological Education and Spirituality: How Academic Theology Can Inspire the Church [DE]
+Volume I: Theological Education and Spirituality: How Academic Theology Can Inspire the Church [German]

 The first volume of our series ‘Faith and Society’ articulates the vision of the Study Center: building bridges between academic theology and the Church for the benefit of both.
 Contributors to this volume include Walter Dürr, Ralph Kunz, Ulrich Luz, Martin Brüske, Gregor Emmenegger, N.T.
 Wright, Barbara Hallensleben and Bernhard Ott.